 The New York Times on The Bright Sessions

 Lauren Shippen is a writer best known for her work in fiction podcasts.
 She was the creator and sole writer of the popular audio drama The Bright Sessions, which ran from 2015 to 2018.
-She went on to executive produce The AM Archives and co-produce the #1 podcast Passenger List, for which she was nominated for a BBC Audio Drama Award.
+She went on to executive produce The AM Archives and co-produce the #1 podcast Passenger List, for which she received a BBC Audio Drama Award.
 Most recently, she wrote MARVELS, an audio adaptation of the popular comic.
 Her first novel, The Infinite Noise, was released through Tor Teen in September 2019.